liuchengxu/vim-clap/docs/src/plugins/plugins.md

 enable = true
 ```

 This plugin implements the sublime-syntax and tree-sitter highlighting.
-The plugin author already uses the latter a lot.
+The sublime-syntax is feature-limited and pretty experimental, this plugin primarily focues on the tree-sitter highlighting support.

+Officially tree-sitter supported languages:

+- Bash, C, Cpp, Go, Javascript, Json, Markdown, Python, Rust, Toml, Viml,